JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 	A classic feature that doesn't need much introduction - press a hotkey to slow down time, at the cost of Action Points.
 	The following perks are supported:
 		Math Wrath: Reduced AP costs
-		Grim Reaper Sprint: Regain AP for BT kills
+		Grim Reaper's Sprint: Regain AP for BT kills
 		Commando: Improved accuracy with two-handed weapons
 		Gunslinger: Improved accuracy with one-handed weapons

 * Sprint
 	Yet another classic - as the name suggests, Sprint allows you to increase your speed until your action points are used up.
-	When bouncing into an oppononent you may knock him down if you're Strength is overpowering his.
+	When bouncing into an opponent you may knock him down if your Strength is overpowering his.
 	The following perks improve tackling:
 		Super Slam: Increased tackle force
 		Unstoppable Force: Tackle doesn't interrupt sprint.